 On July 4, 1776, the Declaration of Independence was adopted by the Second Continental Congress stating that the thirteen British colonies in North America declared themselves to be independent of British rule.
-For the next seven years, these colonies joining together to collectively fight against the British who sought to maintain their control over what became known as the United States of America.
+For the next seven years, these colonies joined together to collectively fight against the British who sought to maintain their control over what became known as the United States of America.
 Through the valiant efforts of thousands of people, some of whom died in the process, the thirteen colonies won their freedom from British rule.

 As great as the freedom is that we have in this country, we can experience an even greater freedom in Jesus.
 Freedom from what?
 As Americans, we’re not slaves to anyone, right?
 According to the Bible, we are all born into slavery.
 It’s not the type of slavery we typically imagine because it’s not a type of slavery which is visible to the eye.
 It’s become so familiar to us that we don’t even recognize its existence.
 This slavery has taken our hearts and minds hostage.
 We are born as slaves to sin.
 And there’s nothing we can do to set ourselves free.
 We need a hero to come set us free.